Based on what you've told us, it looks like you're covered by the Storage Services and Wholesale Award [MA000084].

 The ordinary hours in the Storage and Wholesale Award can be worked (other than shiftworkers) during 7am - 5.30pm on Monday to Friday.

 Changing the spread of hours

-An employer and the majority of employees concerned or an employer and a single employee can agree to change the spread of ordinary hours to include Saturday or Sunday.
+An employer and an employee, or the majority of employees, can also agree to change the spread of ordinary hours to include Saturday or Sunday.

 Each time a part-time employee works, they have to be given at least 3 hours of work in a row.
 If they aren't given these hours, they still have to be paid a minimum of 3 hours.

 Each time a casual employee works, they have to be given at least 4 hours of work in a row.
 If they aren't given at least these hours, they still have to be paid a minimum of 4 hours.

 The minimum daily hours for full-time employees will depend on their rostered hours.

 Check the Storage and Wholesale Award for different minimum daily hours on Saturday, Sunday and public holidays.

 There are different arrangements that can be used to organise an employee's 38 hour week.
 These include: